copperdogma/ai-feed-consolidator/docs/database-design.md

 ## Sync Process

 ### Initial Sync
-1. Fetch all saved items from Feedly
+1. Fetch all items from source
 2. Insert into feed_items if not exists
 3. Update item_states for the user
 4. Queue items for processing